-The economic situation in 2015 evolved favourably in the Grand Duchy of Luxembourg, whereas in Belgium and Switzerland it was less positive (primarily due to the stronger position of the Swiss franc against the euro and a decline in domestic consumption since the beginning of 2015).
-By diversifying into Luxembourg and Switzerland, LRE is turning towards countries with AAA rating, a healthy economy with low unemployment, high per capita GNP, and a steady growth.
+The economic situation in 2016 evolved very well in the Grand Duchy of Luxembourg and relatively well in Belgium.
+In Switzerland there was a decrease in domestic consumption due to the stronger position of the Swiss franc against the euro at the beginning of 2015.
+By diversifying into Luxembourg (since 2006), Switzerland (end of 2014) and Austria (end of 2016), LRE is turning outside Belgium towards countries with AAA rating, a healthy economy with low unemployment, high per capital GNP, and a steady growth.

-In the Grand Duchy of Luxembourg, where LRE has been the prime foreign property investor since 2013, a record volume of office rentals was realized in 2015, whereas retail remained on the same level as 2014.
-In Belgium, the office market witnessed one of the lowest rental volumes in the last 15 years, while rents and the vacancy rate remained on the same level (10%) as last year.
+In the Grand Duchy of Luxembourg, where LRE is one of the prime foreign property investors, 2016 was marked by 35% less office rentals than in the record year 2015, whereas retail remained on the same level as 2015.
+In Belgium, the office market recorded a remarkable 50% increase in rental volumes compared with 2015.
+Rents remained on the same level, while the vacancy rate decreased to 9%.
 The rental volume in the retail market showed a positive trend, however, with a 10% increase.
 The retail rental market in Switzerland remained stable.

 The acquisition of the Frun retail park in Asten in Austria marks the presence of Leasinvest Real Estate in a fourth country, although the financial impact will only be felt to its full extent in 2017.
 This transaction is in line with the strategic reorientation towards more retail and less office space, and a geographical diversification across four countries.